skx/github-action-publish-binaries/README.md

 # GitHub Action for Uploading Release Artifacts

-This repository contains a simple GitHub Action implementation, which allows you to attach binaries to a new release.
+This repository contains a simple GitHub Action implementation, which allows you to attach binaries to a new (github) release of your repository.

 ## Enabling the action